 - 1. Streets: Streets which join or are in alignment with streets of abutting or neighboring properties shall bear the same name.
-Names of new streets shall not duplicate nor bear phonetic resemblance to the names of existing streets within the Town and shall be subject to the approval of the Planning Board with recommendations from Road Commissioner - 2.
+Names of new streets shall not duplicate nor bear phonetic resemblance to the names of existing streets within the Town and shall be subject to the approval of the Planning Board with recommendations from Road Commissioner and Fire Rescue Chief. - 2.
 Street name: signs shall be furnished and installed by the Town but appropriate fees charged to the applicant to do so.
-The type, size and location shall be subject to the approval of the Road Commissioner. - 3.
+The type, size and location shall follow the town's Roadway Ordinance. - 3.
 Traffic control devices: The applicant shall furnish and place all appropriate signing and pavement markings required for the proper control of pedestrian, bicycle and vehicular traffic within the subdivision.
-The types and locations of all such devices shall be determined by the Planning Board and Road Commissioner, if appropriate, and shall be in conformance with the Manual on Uniform Traffic Control Devices, as currently revised.

-4. Street lighting: The applicant shall coordinate with the appropriate servicing utility and the Road Commissioner the locating and placing of any lighting.
+The types and locations of all such devices shall be determined by the Planning Board and Road Commissioner, if appropriate, and shall be in conformance with the Manual on Uniform Traffic Control Devices, as currently revised. - 4.
+Street lighting: The applicant shall coordinate with the appropriate servicing utility and the Road Commissioner the locating and placing of any lighting.
 Light poles and luminaires shall be a type approved by the Planning Board and said utility.